 By the time production rolls around, your film will have all your production plans set, ready to be made into reality.

-At this stage, the unique process the film is set to follow – whether it’s a training video, content for social media, animated explainer video or even a live-streamed event – is ingrained in everyone involved.
+At this stage, the unique process the film is set to follow – whether it’s a training video, content for social media, corporate video production, animated explainer video or even a live-streamed event – is ingrained in everyone involved.
 The objective of every good production is for the shoot to be as much of a formality as possible, with every logistical aspect ironed out during the planning process.

 Post-production is where the culmination of all preceding stages is brought to fruition, and your film is made ready for audience consumption.